 Kidney Transplant Program

-The Hennepin Healthcare Transplant Program is a collaborative effort among professionals who specialize in the pre-transplant, operative, and long-term follow-up care of End-Stage Renal disease patients, in partnership with their primary physician or nephrologist.
+We are professionals who specialize in the pre-transplant, operative, and long-term follow-up care of patients with End-Stage Renal disease.
 We have performed more than 3,000 kidney transplants and are a leader of innovation in kidney transplant.

 Watch Dwayne’s Transplant Journey